8 Surprising Benefits of Chia Seeds

-When combined with water and lemon, they help cleanse the body and combat constipation in addition to being a refreshing drink.
+Chia seeds help speed up metabolism and burn fat.
+When combined with water and lemon, they help cleanse the body and fight constipation.

-- First, divide the water into two cups and leave the chia seeds to soak in one of them.
+- First, divide the water into two cups and leave the chia seeds soaking in one of them.

-- Leave the seeds to soak for at least 40 minutes (the mixture should become visibly denser).
+- Let the seeds soak for at least 40 minutes (the mixture should become visibly denser).

 - After 40 minutes, juice the lemon and pour the juice into the other cup of water.

-- Combine both the liquids and stir until well mixed.
+- Combine both liquids and mix until well integrated.

-For best results, take the drink on an empty stomach.
+For best results, drink on an empty stomach.

 Also see: Four Detox Drinks for Weight Loss